mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Preservation and Collaboration in Multi-View Network Embedding

-In order to corroborate our interpretation of the results, we further examine the involved datasets, and look into the agreement between information carried by different network views.
-We achieve this by a Jaccard coefficient--based measurement, where the Jaccard coefficient is a similarity measure with range $[0, 1]$, defined as $J(\mc{S}_1, \mc{S}_2) = |\mc{S}_1 \cap \mc{S}_2| / |\mc{S}_1\cup \mc{S}_2|$ for set $\mc{S}_1$ and set $\mc{S}_2$.
-Given a pair of views in a multi-view network, a node can be connected to a different set of neighbors in each of the two network views.
-The Jaccard coefficient between these two sets of neighbors can then be calculated.
-In Figure~\ref{fig::jaccard-exploratory}, we apply this measurement on the YouTube dataset and the Twitter data, respectively, and illustrate the proportion of nodes with the Jaccard coefficient greater than $0.5$ for each pair of views.
+To corroborate our interpretation of the results, we examine the involved datasets and look into the agreement between information carried by different network views.
+We achieve this by a Jaccard coefficient based measurement, where the Jaccard coefficient is a similarity measure with range $[0, 1]$, defined as $J(\mc{S}_1, \mc{S}_2) = |\mc{S}_1 \cap \mc{S}_2| / |\mc{S}_1\cup \mc{S}_2|$ for set $\mc{S}_1$ and set $\mc{S}_2$.
+For a pair of network views, a node can be connected to a different set of neighbors in each of the two views.
+We calculate the Jaccard coefficient between these two sets of neighbors.
+In Figure~\ref{fig::jaccard-exploratory}, we apply this measurement on both datasets and illustrate the proportion of nodes with the Jaccard coefficient greater than $0.5$ for each view pair.

-As presented in Figure~\ref{fig::jaccard-exploratory}, little agreement exists between each pair of different views in YouTube.
-As a result, it is not surprising that \collaboration among different views is not as needed as \preservation in the embedding learning process.
-On the other hand, a substantial portion of nodes have Jaccard coefficient greater than $0.5$ over different views in the Twitter dataset.
-It is therefore also not surprising to see modeling \collaboration brings about more benefits than modeling \preservation in this case.
+As presented in Figure~\ref{fig::jaccard-exploratory}, little agreement exists between each pair of different views on YouTube.
+As a result, it is not surprising that \collaboration among different views is not as needed as \preservation.
+On the other hand, a substantial portion of nodes has Jaccard coefficient greater than $0.5$ over different views on Twitter -- not surprising to see modeling \collaboration brings about more benefits than modeling \preservation.